mandritsara/bako/index.md

 I thank God for this unique opportunity to teach the language, despite my lack of teaching qualification.
 I am a scientist by training, and everything I learnt is through the years of accumulated experience, with plenty of helpful feedback from my students.

 This website is my attempt at committing to paper what I have gleaned over the years.
-Up till now, I have developed a highly personalised teaching style, but through these prepared lessons, I hope to provide a framework that will help future students.
+Through these prepared lessons, I hope to provide a framework that will help future students.